 How are Retirement Accounts Divided in a Florida Divorce?

 Outside of the primary home, one of the largest assets for any couple is a retirement account.
 How retirement accounts are divided in a Florida divorce is often one of the most significant issues for spouses splitting up, and it can have a substantial impact on the overall divorce settlement.
 At the law office of Blair H. Chan, III in Tampa Bay our office is here to help you navigate the often complex process of dividing retirement accounts in a Florida divorce.
-Call the office or contact us today to schedule a free consultation and learn more about how retirement accounts may be split in your case.
+Call the office or contact us today to schedule an initial consultation and learn more about how retirement accounts may be split in your case.

 What If Only One Spouse Contributes?